 - 1 cup GF pecans, chopped (and more for garnish!)

 - CUPCAKES: Preheat your oven to 350*F. Place muffin cups in the bottoms of your muffin tin.
 Set aside.

-- Mix the coconut flour, 1/2 cup cocoa powder, baking soda, and salt together.
-In a different bowl, mix the eggs, honey, and 4 TBSP melted butter together.
+- Mix the coconut flour, ½ cup cocoa powder, baking soda, and salt together.
+In a different bowl, mix the eggs, honey, and 4 tablespoon melted butter together.
 With a mixer, slowly combine the dry ingredients in with the wet ingredients and mix well until you get a smooth batter.

 - Bake for 12-15 minutes (13 minutes is perfect in my oven), or until a toothpick inserted into the middle of the cupcakes comes out clean.
 Cool mini cupcakes on a baking rack before applying frosting.

 - While the cupcakes are baking, beat 6 tablespoon softened butter with the hand mixer until fluffy, about 1 minute.
 Add the powdered sugar 1 cup at a time and mix well with hand mixer until smooth.

 - Add ¼ cup cocoa powder, 1 teaspoon vanilla extract, milk, and a pinch of salt and combine over medium speed once more until smooth, about 1-2 minutes.